 - Container Firewalls

 Next-generation firewalls serve the same purpose as traditional firewalls – protecting the network from unwanted data traffic – but they work in a different way to achieve this.
-Specifically, NGFWs offer application awareness with full stack visibility by looking at the contents of each data packet, rather than just its port, source and destination IP address, and protocol.
-By using an application layer firewall, this enables you to ban the use of specific applications, such as peer to peer file sharing applications, or to restrict how applications are used, for example, by allowing Skype to be used for voice over IP calls, but not for file sharing.
+Specifically, NGFWs offer application awareness with full-stack visibility by looking at the contents of each data packet, rather than just its port, source and destination IP address, and protocol.
+They can also distinguish between safe and harmful applications using signature matching and SSL decryption.

 - Protection level: Very high, because of the high level of granular control they provide.
 These capabilities may be required for PCI or HIPAA compliance.

 - Do you need it?
-Leaving cost and performance issues to one side, a NGFW provides better network firewall protection than a traditional firewall.
+Leaving cost and performance issues to one side, an NGFW provides better network firewall protection than a traditional firewall.
 Most NGFWs also provide other optional security features such as an intrusion detection system, malware scanning, and SSL data inspection.
 These can be valuable to companies that do not already have point solutions providing these features, but they also can cause the data throughput capability of the NGFW to drop significantly when activated.

 A web application firewall is usually a proxy server that stands between an application running on a server and the application’s users who access the application from outside the corporate network.
 The proxy server accepts incoming data and then establishes its own connection to the application on behalf of the external user.
-A key benefit of this setup is that the application is shielded from port scans, attempts to determine the software running on the application server, or other malicious activity directed by end users at the application.
+A key benefit of this setup is that the application is shielded from port scans, attempts to determine the software running on the application server, or other malicious activity directed by end-users at the application.
 The proxy server also analyzes the data to filter malicious requests (such as deliberately malformed requests designed to result in the execution of malicious code), preventing them from ever reaching the web application server.

 - Vendors: F5 Networks, Fortinet, Barracuda, Citrix, Imperva